Robert Kulzer

 Robert Kulzer is a German film producer, who primarily works with Constantin Film.

+Career

-He is known as the German company's liaison to the Hollywood-based US film industry, beginning with the firm as a script reader and assistant for Bernd Eichinger.
+Kulzer is known as the German company's liaison to the Hollywood-based US film industry, beginning with the firm as a script reader and assistant for Bernd Eichinger.
 He has overseen the company's Resident Evil franchise, with reboots coming for the aforementioned and Wrong Turn.